 Early Stages of Vascular Dementia

 When vascular dementia first sets in, you may notice difficulties with cognitive skills such as planning, decision-making, problem-solving, thinking, following directions, and concentrating.
 An individual’s memory, fluency, clarity, and depth perception can be negatively impacted in the early vascular dementia stages.
-Emotionally, your loved one may have vascular dementia if they begin to experience depression, anxiety, apathy, mood swings, overemotional responsiveness, and other mood disorders.
+Emotionally, your loved one may have vascular dementia if they begin to experience common dementia behaviors such as depression, anxiety, apathy, mood swings, overemotional responsiveness, and other mood disorders.

 Following a stroke, you may encounter problems with paralysis, muscle weakness, vision, or speech in a short timeline.
 Meanwhile, subcortical vascular dementia could also include a loss of bladder control, unsteady walking, fall proclination, slurring, and relaxed facial expressions.

 Late Stages Of Vascular Dementia

 The extent to which a person with dementia experiences confusion or disorientation increases significantly as they progress into the late stages of vascular dementia.
 Communication, short-term memory, and logical reasoning are also negatively impacted.
 Expect to increase your level of support for your loved one as he or she advances from the early stages of vascular dementia to the late stages.
 Your family member may need help with cleaning and other chores around the house as they navigate different treatments and the symptoms of the disease.

 You may also notice an exacerbation of the following symptoms: